Jennifer Brady: 2023: Return to WTA Tour, US Open third round & doubles semifinal

-In October at the China Open, Brady overcame Peyton Stearns in straight sets, but then retired after just four games of her next match against Magda Lunette due to injury.
+In October at the China Open, Brady overcame Peyton Stearns in straight sets, but then retired after just four games of her next match against Magda Linette due to injury.

-2024: Knee surgery
+2024–2026: Knee surgery and hiatus

-In January, Brady announced she needed surgery on her right knee and expected to be out of competitive action for a lengthy period of time.
+In January 2024, Brady announced she needed surgery on her right knee and expected to be out of competitive action for a lengthy period of time.

+After more than two years out of competitive action, Brady used her protected ranking to enter the qualifying draw at the 2026 Australian Open.
+However, one week before the event was due to get underway, she withdrew for undisclosed reasons.
+Brady made her comeback at the W100 San Diego in the last week of January 2026, reaching the semifinals.
+She then lost in qualifying at the 2026 ATX Open, before receiving a wildcard entry to make her WTA Tour main-draw return the following week at Indian Wells.
+Brady lost in the first round to Antonia Ružić, in three sets.
+She also received a wildcard to enter the main draw at the Miami Open where she again lost in the first round, this time to Sloane Stephens.
+Brady suffered another first-round exit at the Charleston Open where she entered as a wildcard player and lost in straight sets to Viktoriya Tomova.

 Playing style

 Brady is an aggressive player who possesses an all-court game.
 She is a strong server, with her first serve being recorded as high as 114 mph (184 km/h), allowing her to serve multiple aces per match.
 She also possesses an effective kick serve, that prevents opponents scoring free points on second serves.
 Her greatest weapon is her forehand, which is hit with heavy topspin, pushing her opponents far beyond the baseline, allowing her to accumulate a high number of winners with this shot.
 She also possesses an effective two-handed backhand, with which she can hit winners from any position on the court.
 Due to her doubles experience, she is an effective volleyer, possessing a complete repertoire of shots to perform at the net, and will frequently choose to approach the net to finish points.
 Due to her fitness, she possesses an effective defensive game, and is a strong player on return.